ThornDuke/fb2k-title-format/README.md

 ### Syntax highlighting

-All elements of the title-formatting syntax are recognized: comments, text, functions, tags, constants, and conditional blocks.
+All elements of the title-formatting syntax are recognized: comments, text, functions, tags, constants, query keywords and conditional blocks.

 - **Functions** are highlighted in two ways:
   - _Predefined functions_ (recognized by Foobar2000) are colored as valid functions.